Architecture

 The interpreter and bytecode executors are intentionally separate control-flow mechanisms (tree-walk vs register VM).
 Sharing the same TGocciaValue model and virtual property access is the architectural consolidation point; you should not try to merge those executors into one execution path.

-• Beneficial separation — Different layers solving different problems: the lexer/parser/AST frontend vs Goccia.Evaluator.* vs Goccia.Compiler.* vs Goccia.VM.*; standalone format parsers (Goccia.JSON, Goccia.TOML, …) vs thin Goccia.Builtins.* adapters.
+• Beneficial separation — Different layers solving different problems: the lexer/parser/AST source pipeline vs Goccia.Evaluator.* vs Goccia.Compiler.* vs Goccia.VM.*; standalone format parsers (Goccia.JSON, Goccia.TOML, …) vs thin Goccia.Builtins.* adapters.
 Duplication across those boundaries is often different representations of the same spec (AST vs opcodes vs byte streams), not copy-paste to delete blindly.

 • Harmful duplication — The same rule maintained twice without a seam: e.g. identical helper functions in two compiler units, or compile-time type compatibility (TypesAreCompatible) drifting from runtime OP_CHECK_TYPE behavior.
 That class of duplication should be centralized (shared helpers, single runtime check implementation) so policy stays consistent.